Early Girl: History

 Based on a short-season hybrid tomato developed in France, Early Girl was originally distributed in the United States in the early '70s by PetoSeed Company, a major agricultural seed supplier.
 The variety was named by boardmember Joe Howland to complement PetoSeed's popular Better Boy tomato.
 Seed catalog Burpee Seeds obtained an exclusive three-year deal for the new variety and featured it on the cover of its 1975 spring catalog.

 Since 2005, Monsanto Company is the primary producer of Early Girl seeds after acquiring Seminis corporation and its patent on the hybrid.
 Though the plant is a hybrid, Early Girl is no longer under plant variety protection.

 The Early Girl VF hybrid is verticillium and fusarium wilt (strain I) resistant.
 The VFF hybrid is resistant to fusarium wilt, strains I and II.

-A couple of farmers from the Bay Area have worked to stabilize a true-breeding, non-hybridized, open-pollinated Early Girl called the Dirty Girl, but it is not widely available or stable yet.
+Seeking a way to grow Early Girl tomatoes without relying on Monsanto (a company which many farmers consider unethical), two farmers from the San Francisco Bay Area have worked to stabilize a true-breeding, non-hybridized, open-pollinated Early Girl called the Dirty Girl, but as of 2014 it is not yet fully stable or widely available.